ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token.

 ## Add project configurations file
-Add the project configuration file by creating a Config.toml configuration file under the root path of the project structure.
+Add the project configuration file by creating a `Config.toml` configuration file under the root path of the project structure.
 This file should have following configurations.
-Add the token obtained in the previous step to the configuration file.
+Add the token obtained in the previous step to the `Config.toml` configuration file.

 #### Config.toml
 ```ballerina